 Before Sunrise is one of my favourite movies.

 The plot is incredibly minimalistic.
-Essentially, a French woman and an American man meet as strangers on a train and spontaneously decide to get off in Vienna to check out the city.
+A French woman and an American man meet as strangers on a train.
+They spontaneously decide to get off in Vienna to check out the city.
 They spend the evening walking around the city and talking – that’s pretty much all that happens.

 What I love about this movie is the dialogue.
 It feels so real, honest and authentic.
 I know from my own experience that travelers tend to reveal more about each other to other travelers than they normally would, because they know they may never see each other again.
 There’s a therapeutic, confessional nature to conversations on the road – you can share a part of yourself that you may censor for your friends and family back home.